spaceitup/checkout-android/README.rst

 The Android Payment SDK supports grouping of payment methods within a card in the payment page.
 By default the SDK supports one group which contains the payment methods Visa, Mastercard and American Express.
+The default grouping of payment methods in the Payment SDK is defined in `groups.json <./payment/src/main/res/raw/groups.json>`_

 Customise grouping
 ------------------